yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

 such tool is media-ctl.

-To see the media pipeline to understand how all the components are connected in software, the pipeline can be printed to the console using "media-ctl -p".
+To see the media pipeline to understand how all the components are connected in software, the pipeline can be printed to the console using ``media-ctl -p``.
 This would list all the elements in the pipeline, what they are connected to, and their names.
 This information can then be used to set formats and frame rates on various elements for the pipeline.
 For example, below command can be used to set